Qumulo/docs/_includes/content-reuse/create-configure-cluster.md

    {% include note.html content="If any nodes are missing, confirm that they are powered on and connected to the same network." %}

+1. Confirm that the individual nodes have the expected capacity.

 1. On the **2.
 Confirm cluster protection level** page, Qumulo Core selects the recommended 2, 3, or 4-drive protection level based on your cluster size and node type.

 1. If the **Customize Protection Level** option appears, you can increase your system resilience by selecting 3- or 4-drive protection.